 Don’t forget to take measurements of the space, so that you can use it to its full potential.
 Buying furniture without knowing the space is a mistake you should never make.

-But in case the space isn’t as tight as you thought to be, it’s okay to go for medium-sized ones.
+But if the space isn’t as tight as you thought it would be, it’s okay to go for medium-sized ones.
 Just add them accordingly.

 Gaming Setup Ideas for Small Rooms

 1. All White Gaming Room